appliedbinf/el_gato/README.md

                             (default: 95.0)
 --samfile SAMFILE          -m SAMFILE
-                            Allows the user to include the reads_vs_all_ref_filt.sam file to be included in the output directory.
+                            Allows the user to include the reads_vs_all_ref_filt.sam file to be included in the output directory (default: False)
-                            (default: False)
 ```